 Cardiovascular Condition.
 A person is qualified if that person has no current clinical diagnosis of myocardial infarction, angina pectoris, coronary insufficiency, thrombosis or any other cardiovascular disease of a variety known to be accompanied by syncope, dyspnea, collapse or congestive heart failure.
 The term "has no current clinical diagnosis of" is specially designed to encompass: "a clinical diagnosis of" (1) a current cardiovascular condition, or (2) a cardiovascular which has not fully stabilized, regardless of the time limit.
-The term "known to be accompanied by" is defined to include a clinical diagnosis or cardiovascular disease (1) which is accompanied by symptoms of syncope, dyspnea, collapse or congestive cardiac failure: and/or (2) which is likely to cause syncope, dyspnea, collapse or congestive cardiac failure: and/or (2) which is likely to cause syncope, dyspnea, collapse or congestive cardiac failure.
+The term "known to be accompanied by" is defined to include a clinical diagnosis or cardiovascular disease (1) which is accompanied by symptoms of syncope, dyspnea, collapse or congestive cardiac failure: and/or (2) which is likely to cause syncope, dyspnea, collapse or congestive cardiac failure.
 The subjective decision of whether the nature and severity of an individual's condition will likely cause symptoms of cardiovascular insufficiency is on an individual basis and qualification rests with the medical examiner and the bus transit system.
 In those cases where there is an occurrence of cardiovascular insufficiency (myocardial infarction, thrombosis, etc.), it is suggested before a driver is certified that he or she have a normal resting and stress electrocardiogram (ECG), no residual complications and no physical limitations, and is taking no medication likely to interfere with safe driving.
 Coronary artery bypass surgery and pacemaker implantation are remedial procedures and thus, not disqualifying.
-Coumadin is a medical treatment that can improve the health and safety of a driver and should not, by its use, medically disqualify the driver.
-The emphasis should be on the underlying medical conditions that require treatment and the general health of the driver.
+Coumadin is a medical to the underlying medical conditions that require treatment and the general health of the driver.

 Respiratory Dysfunction.
 A person is qualified if that person has no established medical history or clinical diagnosis of a respiratory dysfunction likely to interfere with the ability to control and drive a bus safely.
 Since a driver must be alert at all times, any change in his/her mental state is in direct conflict with highway safety.
 Even the slightest impairment in respiratory function under emergency conditions (when greater oxygen supply is necessary for performance) may be detrimental to safe driving.
 There are many conditions that interfere with oxygen exchange and may result in incapacitation, including emphysema, chronic asthma, carcinoma, tuberculosis, chronic bronchitis and sleep apnea.
 If the medical examiner detects a respiratory dysfunction, which is in any way likely to interfere with the driver's ability to safely control and drive a bus, the driver must be referred to a specialist for further evaluation and therapy.
-Anticoagulation therapy for deep vein thrombosis and/or pulmonary thrombosebolism is not disqualifying once optimum dosage is achieved, provided lower extremity venous examinations remain normal and the treating physician gives a favorable recommendation.
+Anticoagulation therapy for deep vein thrombosis and/or pulmonary thromboebolism is not disqualifying once optimum dosage is achieved, provided lower extremity venous examinations remain normal and the treating physician gives a favorable recommendation.